HEALTH INSURANCE FOR INTERNATIONAL STUDENTS

 If you are on OPT, or are a Global Nomad or DACA student

 No. Major medical insurance coverage has always been mandatory for international students.

+In order to qualify for a waiver of the mandatory health insurance you must be adequately covered by a different plan.
 The plan must be a government-sponsored program, employer benefit for the student or parent of the student (if the student is a dependent), or be provided by another source (i.e. scholarship) that guarantees acceptable coverage will remain in force during the entire length of your stay.

 The plan must be provided by a company licensed to do business in the United States with (a) a U.S. claim payment office, (b) a U.S. telephone number, and (c) plan literature available in English.
 Travel insurance plans and reimbursement programs of any kind do not qualify.

 The plan must exceed the coverage provided by the University Student Health Plan.
 If the waiver is approved, the student must provide proof of payment for the entire year.
 No monthly or installment payment will be permitted.

 If you feel you qualify for a waiver, send your waiver request to email@example.com.

 No, dependents are not subject to the hard waiver program; however, the University expects that dependents will maintain adequate health coverage throughout their stay in the United States.

 When an international student registers for classes, the health insurance fee will be added to their account.
-Health insurance is payable as part of a students' fees.
+Health insurance is payable as part of a student's fees.

-The spring 2018 student health insurance fee is $644.
+The Spring/Summer 2019 student health insurance fee is $677.52.